abduljeleelng/abduljeleelng/README.md

 ### Hi there 👋

+- 👋 I’m Abduljeleel Yusuff.
+- 👀 I’m interested in working with you and my is Javascript, React-native, ReactJs, GraphQL, Nodejs,Express, PHP core MVC, WordPress.
+- 💞️ I’m open to learning new programming languages/ tools.
+- 💬 Ask me about : Javascript,
+- 📫 How to reach me, please send me a mail at abduljeleelng@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: loving {}

 <!--
 **abduljeleelng/abduljeleelng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.